Cathedral Rocks: Camels Hump

 Dark bare knob, 2,320 m high, standing 3 nmi south of Cathedral Rocks.

-Discovered and given this descriptive name by the British National Antarctic Expedition (BrNAE) under Scott, 1901-04.
+Discovered and given this descriptive name by the British National Antarctic Expedition (BrNAE) under Scott, 1901–04.

 Kamb Glacier

 A broad elevated glacier, 4 nmi long, flowing northeast from Fogle Peak to enter Condit Glacier.

-Named in 1992 by US-ACAN after glaciologist Barclay Kamb of the California Institute of Technology; from the 1980's, a principal investigator in USARP studies of the West Antarctic ice sheet, including the drilling of deep boreholes to the base of Siple Coast ice streams; research in order to determine the mechanisms by which the ice streams are able to move at relatively greater speeds than the surrounding ice sheet.
+Named in 1992 by US-ACAN after glaciologist Barclay Kamb of the California Institute of Technology; from the 1980s, a principal investigator in USARP studies of the West Antarctic ice sheet, including the drilling of deep boreholes to the base of Siple Coast ice streams; research in order to determine the mechanisms by which the ice streams are able to move at relatively greater speeds than the surrounding ice sheet.

 Fogle Peak

 A distinctive pointed peak, 2,475 m high, standing at the head of Kamb Glacier.

-Named in 1992 by US-ACAN after Benson Fogle, Program Manager for Upper Atmospheric Research, Division of Polar Programs, National Science Foundation, 1976-85.
+Named in 1992 by US-ACAN after Benson Fogle, Program Manager for Upper Atmospheric Research, Division of Polar Programs, National Science Foundation, 1976–85.